rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 # II.
 Taxonomy of Functions
 ## Précis
-*The premise of this section is to classify and explicate the functions within this portfolio by the looking at the functions through the prism of taxonomy.
+*The premise of this section is to classify and explicate the functions within this portfolio by looking at the functions through the prism of taxonomy.
 This section aims to create a logical and intuitive trinomial nomenclature framework, modeled after the binomial nomenclature classification of systematics, for naming and abbreviating of functions within this portfolio, enabling functions such as* `experiment_with_XGB` *to be shortened to* `ewXG` *and* `comparison_plot_surface_XGB` *to* `cpXG`*.
-None of these abbreviations were used in future sections in case the reader had not familiarized themselves with this section, but all abbreviations are performant and ergo can be used in the coding playground; additionally, to illustrate the implementation of this section, the subsection* `A. Demo` found in the `README.md` at this repository's homepage was recoded with abbreviated functions in subsection `G. Exhibition`.
+None of these abbreviations were used in future sections in case the reader had not familiarized themselves with this section, but all abbreviations are performant and ergo can be used in the coding playground.
+So to illustrate the implementation of this section, the subsection* `A. Demo` *found in the* `README.md` *at this repository's homepage was recoded with abbreviated functions in subsection* `G. Exhibition`*.*

 ## Author's Note